HeartBeat-SE/HeartBeat-SE-DTM/system-use-cases/heartbeat-system.md

  First responders are selected according to two variables:

  - If the geo-location on the mobile phone is active, First Responder located within 1 km from the emergency site, will be notified.
- - If the geo-location on the mobile phone if switched off, First Responders will be notified according to the municipality selected during the registration.
+ - If the geo-location on the mobile phone is switched off, First Responders will be notified according to the municipality selected during the registration.

  This use case terminates when suitable First Responders receive the **emergency alert**.